 (which they also are even if they don't get any increased role).
 Ascended Extra

 is when a character gains any sort of increased role regardless of the character's popularity (or lack thereof).
 When a character simply takes over the existing show, see Spotlight-Stealing Squad

 .
 Sometimes if a Breakout Character

-character gets too much screentime they risk feeling overexposed
+character gets too much screentime they risk making the audience feel that the character is overexposed

 or worse, become a Scrappy

 .
 Always remember that you still have other characters in the cast who need screen time too and just because one character in extremely popular doesn't mean that the others should always be Demoted to Extra